Interpol calls for Iraq vice-president Hashemi's arrest

-Hashemi, a Sunni Muslim politician with the Iraqiya bloc, fled Baghdad in December when the Shi'ite-led government accused him of running death squads, a dispute that risked upsetting a delicate power-sharing agreement.
+Hashemi, a top Sunni Muslim politician with the Iraqiya block, fled Baghdad in December when the Shi'ite-led government accused him of running death squads, sparking a dispute that risked upsetting the country's delicate power-sharing agreement.

-The vice-president, who is in Istanbul, has denied he was involved in murdering six judges and other officials.
+The vice-president, who is thought to be in Istanbul, has denied he was involved in murdering six judges and other officials.
 He says the charges are politically motivated and has refused to stand trial in Baghdad.

-"My defence lawyer will present an appeal to Interpol in the next few days," Hashemi said in a statement.
-"I won't submit to pressure and blackmail."

 The case strained Iraq's fragile coalition of Shi'ite, Sunni and Kurdish political blocs and generated fears of a return to the broad sectarian violence that wracked the country during the darker days of the war in 2006-2007.